-You may, one day, either surprise yourself, or a piece of written material may suddenly take of.
+Stay positive.
+You might just get discovered.
+You may, one day, either surprise yourself, or a piece of written material may suddenly take off.
 Or, you get discovered.

 Nope, it wasn’t my ad.

 A Reddit Post

 The source was a Reddit post, where a lovely commenter recommended my blog to follow as one that they’d recommend to fellow Reddit users about how to make money blogging.
 The initial poster referenced that there are a lot of blogs out there talking about how to make money blogging in such, but called out the fact that most of those talking about blogging and making money from their blogs seldom actually do.
 At least, not enough to make an actual livable income from it.

 It was SOOOOO lovely to read something quite positive this morning.
 I’ll quote:

 “I have a blogger crush on Kerrie Legend.
 She’s the only “blogs about blogging” bloggers I follow and subscribe to.
 She could tell me to jump off a cliff and I’d happily mosey on down.”

 Ever Wonder if You Resonate with Your Audience?